Contemporary Country: History

 "Contemporary Country" was first issued during the summer of 1991, and essentially picked up where Time-Life Music left off with its Country USA series; the earlier series covered country music from the 1950s through early 1970s.
 This series continued Time-Life's attempt at chronicling country music's post-1950 history.

 During its peak, the "Contemporary Country" series was advertised in television and magazine advertisements.
 The series was available by subscription (by calling a 1-800 number); those who purchased the series in that fashion received a new volume roughly every other month (on the format of their choice), and had the option of keeping the volumes they wanted.
 Each volume was also offered for individual sale.

 New volumes continued to be issued through 1993, the final one being a volume covering country music from the early 1990s.
-Another volume – "The Mid-1990s," with 20 tracks from 1991-1998 – was released as part of the series in 2000, seven years after the last disc was issued.
+Another volume – "The Mid-1990s," with 20 tracks from 1991 to 1998 – was released as part of the series in 2000, seven years after the last disc was issued.

 Time-Life continued to offer "Contemporary Country" through the early 2000s (decade).
 The series has essentially been replaced four series: